 @Autowired private JobLauncher jobLauncher;Use the

-@Autowired private Job job;Define a private class named
+@Autowired private Job job;Define an internal class named

 private class JobLauncherTestUtils { public JobExecution launchJob(JobParameters jobParameters) throws Exception { return jobLauncher.run(job, jobParameters); } }

-The AddPeopleDescProcessorTest.java file defines a class that uses JUnit for testing and is used to test the job configuration of Spring Batch.
+The AddPeopleDescProcessorTest.java file is a class that uses JUnit for testing Spring Batch job configurations.

 import com.oceanbase.example.batch.model.People; import com.oceanbase.example.batch.model.PeopleDESC; import org.junit.jupiter.api.Test; import org.junit.runner.RunWith; import org.springframework.beans.factory.annotation.Autowired; import org.springframework.boot.test.context.SpringBootTest; import org.springframework.test.context.junit4.SpringRunner;Define the